4 Nov 2022

 No action taken

 Issuance of warning letters

 Expulsion (Termination of Contract)

 All handlings should be properly recorded in writing.
 This will ensure that there is consistency in upholding the company’s conflict of interest policy.
-These records are important as they can help the company reflect upon their policy and its effectiveness.
+These records are important as they can help the company reflect upon its policy and its effectiveness.

-After investigating, the company must ensure that all stakeholders of such conflict of interest are properly informed of the result.
-Training should also be undertaken – this might involve hosting interactive workshops to allow your employees to fully understand these concepts and develop a common understanding of such concept in your organisation.
+After investigating, the company must ensure that all stakeholders of such a conflict of interest are properly informed of the result.
+Training should also be undertaken – this might involve hosting interactive workshops to allow your employees to fully understand these concepts and develop a common understanding of such concepts in your organisation.